 There are very few studies done on humans as of yet, but those done show a relationship between our microbiome and the metabolization of the foods we ingest, as well as how effectively our body is able to convert and use those nutrients to its benefit.
 Our microbiome also initiates our immune response and plays a role in how effectively it responds to inflammation and disease.
 Essentially, the healthier the biome, the more effective our body will be at responding to the stress, disease, and inflammation that we encounter daily.
-Americans’ diets today consist in a large part of simple sugars, carbohydrates, and processed foods.
-These are not optimal for sustaining a healthy microbiome, and the result is an upward trend in obesity.
-A genomics specialist from Washington University School of Medicine was quoted in the New York Times as having said, “The nutritional value of food is influenced in part by the microbial community that encounters that food.”
+Americans’ diets today consist of a large part of simple sugars, carbohydrates, and processed foods.
+These are not optimal for sustaining a healthy microbiome, and the result is an upward trend in obesity with excess amounts of carbs.
+A genomics specialist from Washington University School of Medicine was quoted in the New York Times as having said, “The nutritional value of food is influenced in part by the microbial community that encounters that food2.”
 He is referring to the fact that a healthy microbiome will be best supported by a plant-based diet (fruits and vegetables), which will in turn enable it to pull even more nutrition from the ingested food, thus keeping us at optimal health.

 THE MICROBIOME - WHY IT MATTERS

-Scientists have also found that the health of our microbiomes could play a large role in either preventing or aiding the development of various neuropsychiatric disorders: schizophrenia, obsessive-compulsive disorder, eating disorders, chronic fatigue syndrome, and depression.
+Scientists have also found that the health of our microbiomes could play a large role in either preventing or aiding the development of various neuropsychiatric disorders2: schizophrenia, obsessive-compulsive disorder, eating disorders, chronic fatigue syndrome, and depression.
 The brain and gut share a very intimate connection.
-For example, just the thought of eating can begin the process of producing digestive fluids in the stomach.
+For example, just the thought of eating can begin the process of producing digestive tract fluids in the stomach.
 Similarly, a feeling of anxiety can induce a clenching and sometimes cramping feeling in the gut.
 That biofeedback loop between the brain and gut is incredibly strong, and research has suggested that an unbalanced microbiome could induce the production of antibodies that can adversely affect the blood-brain barrier, thereby enabling the development of these and other neuropsychiatric disorders.